 - Body language

-All of the above can reinforce the honesty, integrity and morality of personal interaction with co-workers and clients.
+All of the above can reinforce the honesty, integrity and trust of personal interaction with co-workers and clients.
 In verbal exchanges, a person lacking eye-contact is seen as dishonest and/ or lacking confidence in their words.
-Reliability and responsibility are also conveyed by positive gestures and body language that match the tone and content of the speakers voice.
+Reliability and responsibility are also conveyed by positive gestures and body language that match the tone and content of the speaker’s voice.
 Excessive hand gestures and invasion of another’s personal space is intimidating and detracts from the value of the conversation.
-Leaders and management personnel with poor non-verbal communication skills are not viewed as efficient, competent managers leading to poor office productivity and poor office moral.
+Leaders with poor non-verbal communication skills are not viewed as effective and leading to lower productivity and poor office moral.

 It goes without saying that interpersonal communication skills are essential in any career or business as person-to-person interaction is required at any level and for virtually any job.
 Build key interpersonal skills by developing executive presence.